Homebuilders West Coast Trust

 Homebuilders can also be the venue for children transitioning between parents for contact.
 The terms of the drop off and pick up is agreed between both parents, in a written agreed plan.

 A detailed supervised contact policy exists to guide staff and clients through the process.

 Supervised contact is offered in Westport.

-Employee Assistance Program (EAP) is a voluntary, work-based program that offers free and confidential assessments, short-term counseling, referrals, and follow-up services to employees who have personal and/or work-related problems.
+Employee Support Services is a voluntary, work-based program that offers free and confidential assessments, short-term counselling, referrals, and follow-up services to employees who have personal and/or work-related problems.

 Please contact Homebuilders office for more information